wsafight/fixi/README.md

 ## Minimalism

-fixi is in part an experiment in [software minimalism](https://ia601608.us.archive.org/8/items/pdfy-PeRDID4QHBNfcH7s/LeanSoftware_text.pdf).
+fixi an experiment in [software minimalism](https://ia601608.us.archive.org/8/items/pdfy-PeRDID4QHBNfcH7s/LeanSoftware_text.pdf).

-A goal of the project is to keep the _unminified_, _uncompressed_ library size under that of the minified & compressed version of [preact](https://bundlephobia.com/package/preact) (currently 4.6Kb).
+A hard constraint on the project is that the _unminified_, _uncompressed_ size must be less than that of the minified & compressed version of (the excellent) [preact](https://bundlephobia.com/package/preact) (currently 4.6Kb).

 The current uncompressed size is `3578` bytes and the gzip'd size is `1369` bytes as determined by: